slic3r/Slic3r/doc/How to build - Mac OS.md

 https://github.com/USCiLab/cereal/issues/339#issuecomment-246166717

-### Building SuperSlicer
+### Building Slic3r

-If dependencies are built without errors, you can proceed to build SuperSlicer itself.
+If dependencies are built without errors, you can proceed to build Slic3r itself.
-Go back to top level SuperSlicer sources directory and use these commands:
+Go back to top level Slic3r sources directory and use these commands:

     mkdir build
     cd build